HDFGroup/hdf5-json/README.md

 Installation
 -------------

-Clone the repository.  hd5tojson and jsontoh5 convertors are in the util directory.
+Clone the repository.
+The hd5tojson and jsontoh5 convertors are in the util directory.
 See docs/Installation.rst for step by step instructions.